Subtyping Context-Free Session Types: Types and syntactic subtyping

-\subparagraph*{Choice subtyping} If we understand external and internal choice types as, respectively, the input and output of a label, then their subtyping properties are easy to derive: external choices are covariant on their label set, internal choices are contravariant on their label set, and both are covariant on the continuation of the labels (this is known as \textit{width subtyping}).
+\item \textbf{Choice subtyping} If we understand external and internal choice types as, respectively, the input and output of a label, then their subtyping properties are easy to derive: external choices are covariant on their label set, internal choices are contravariant on their label set, and both are covariant on the continuation of the labels (this is known as \textit{width subtyping}).
 Observe that $\&\{\field{A}{\tIn{\tInt}}\} \subS \&\{\field{A}{\tIn{\tInt}},\field{B}{\tOut{\tBool}}\}$ should be true, for every branch in the first type can be safely handled by matching on the second type.
 Likewise, $\oplus\{\field{A}{\tIn{\tInt}},\field{B}{\tOut{\tBool}}\} \subS \oplus\{\field{A}{\tIn{\tInt}}\}$ should be true, for every choice in the second type can be safely selected in the first.
-These properties are not unlike those of variant and record types, and the resemblance is clearer when comparing branch matching with case analysis and selection with projection.

-\subparagraph*{Sequential composition} In the classical subtyping relation for regular session types, input and output types ($\tMsg{T}.S$) can be characterized as covariant in their continuation.
+\item\textbf{Sequential composition} In the classical subtyping relation for regular session types, input and output types ($\tMsg{T}.S$) can be characterized as covariant in their continuation.
 Although the same general intuition applies in the context-free setting, we cannot as easily characterize the variance of the sequential composition constructor ($\tSeq{S}{R}$) due to its monoidal, distributive and absorbing properties.
 For instance, consider types $\tSeq{S_1}{S_2}$ and $\tSeq{R_1}{R_2}$, with $S_1=\tSeq{\tOut{\tInt}}{\tOut{\tBool}}$, $S_2=\tIn{\tInt}, R_1=\tOut{\tInt}$ and $R_2=\tSeq{\tOut{\tBool}}{\tIn{\tInt}}$.
 Although it should be true that $\tSeq{S_1}{S_2}\subS \tSeq{R_1}{R_2}$, we can have neither $S_1 \subS R_1$ nor $S_2 \subS R_2$.

-\subparagraph*{Functional subtyping} The subtyping properties of function, record and variant types are well known, and we refer the readers to Pierce's book for the reasoning behind them \cite{DBLP:books/daglib/0005958}.
-Succinctly, the function type constructor is contravariant on the domain and covariant on the range, and the variant and record constructors are both covariant on the type of the fields, but respectively covariant and contravariant on their label sets.
+\item\textbf{Functional subtyping} The subtyping properties of function, record and variant types are well known, and we refer the readers to Pierce's book for the reasoning behind them~\cite{DBLP:books/daglib/0005958}.
+Succinctly, the function type constructor is contravariant on the domain and covariant on the range, and the variant and record constructors are both covariant on the type of the fields, but respectively covariant and contravariant on their label sets.\\